Chapter 13: Key Features of the U. S. Constitution

 Constraining the States

 The Constitution clearly reduces the power of the states.
-For example, in Article I, section 10, the states would no longer have the kind of autonomy they enjoyed—but suffered with—under the Articles of Confederation.
+For example, in Article I, section 10, the states would no longer have the kind of autonomy they enjoyed under the Articles of Confederation.
 They could not conduct their own foreign policy, coin money, tax each other, impair contracts, or pass ex post facto laws.
 If there were any doubts that the power balance in the new federal system would be tilted in the central government’s favor, one need only to read the supremacy clause in Article VI: “This Constitution, and the laws of the United States which shall be made in Pursuance thereof; and all Treaties made, or which shall be made, under the Authority of the United States, shall be the supreme Law of the Land; and the Judges in every State shall be bound thereby, any Thing in the Constitution or Laws of any State to the Contrary notwithstanding.”
 Using this clause and the precedent-setting McCulloch v.
 Maryland (1819), the Supreme Court has repeatedly struck down state laws that conflicted with federal laws, treaties, or the Constitution.
 In such disputes between a state law and a federal law, the state’s only real chance of winning is to show that the federal law violates the U.S. Constitution.
 A current example that has not yet erupted into a legal battle centers on state initiatives that allow doctors to prescribe or recommend marijuana to their patients.
 These state laws are in direct violation of federal laws that consider marijuana so dangerous that doctors could not prescribe it, or even—for many years—study whether it was medicinally useful.
 Could states prove in court that such federal laws are unconstitutional?
 This and many other issues hint at the “messiness” of federal systems, which can cause people a great deal of confusion because issues are often decided in multiple political venues.

 Since we’ve mentioned the importance of McCulloch v.
 Maryland (1819) twice now, perhaps we should pause a minute and make sure we understand that important early Supreme Court case.
 In 1816, the federal government chartered the Second Bank of the United States.
 The states did not like the Bank of the United States competing with state-chartered banks.
-So, Maryland state placed a prohibitive tax on “any bank not chartered within the state” in an attempt to drive the Bank of the United States out since it was the only bank operating in Maryland that had not been chartered there.
+So, the state government of Maryland placed a prohibitive tax on “any bank not chartered within the state” in an attempt to drive the Bank of the United States out since it was the only bank operating in Maryland that had not been chartered there.
 Instructed by his superiors, James McCulloch, Bank of the United States Baltimore branch cashier, refused to pay the tax.
 Maryland brought the case to tax to a state court and won—and even won on appeal—but lost when McCulloch appealed those lower decisions up to the Supreme Court.
 Two important issues were contested in McCulloch v.
 Maryland (1819):

 - Since “establish a national bank” is not one of the enumerated powers in the Constitution, does Congress even have the ability to do that?